datagrok-ai/public/help/stories/integration-story.md

 In addition to that, it is possible to develop your own data connectors, and seamlessly integrate them into the platform.

-In order to do that, a "Grok Connect" REST endpoint that implements few methods has to be registered with the platform.
+In order to do that, a "Grok Connect" REST endpoint that implements a few methods has to be registered with the platform.
 The methods are:
 * getConnectors - returns all connectors that the endpoint supports (one for database type)
 * getSchema(connection) - if applicable, returns database schema for the given connection